 Online Claim Services

-Notice to Our Website Visitors - Due to server maintenance at our website host (the state’s Office of Technology Services), the Controller’s (UCPI application) may be unavailable for up to 30 minutes, Friday, October 9, 2015, and Friday, October 16, 2015, between the hours of 6 p.m. and 1 a.m.
+Notice to Our Website Visitors - Due to server maintenance, the Controller’s Unclaimed Property application will be unavailable Wednesday, May 25, 2016, between 7 a.m. and 8:30 a.m.
 Pacific Time.
 We sincerely apologize for any inconvenience this may cause, and we will update this message if this schedule changes. – The Controller’s Web Support Team

 Contact the Unclaimed Property Division